ScilifelabDataCentre/RDM-guidelines/README.md

 1. Open Windows Explorer.

-2. Create a new folder: C:\Hugo, assuming you want Hugo on your C drive, although this can go anywhere
+2. Create a new folder: C:\Hugo, assuming you want Hugo on your C drive, although this can go anywhere.

 3. Create a subfolder in the Hugo folder: `C:\Hugo\bin`